The West Virginia University College of Law’s Academic Excellence Center seeks to

 The College of Law’s Academic Excellence Center is staffed by Director

-Melanie Stimeling, and several top-notch second-year and third-year students.
+Melanie Stimeling, Director of the Writing Center, and several top-notch second-year and third-year students.

 The Center also houses an array of books, written materials, and exercises available